CoryKoehler/romannumeralkata/README.txt

 			I'm stupid, enums are great, dont need flag unless I change away from loops - needed to make sure that array of numbers i had matched the enum.
 It didn't that is why i was getting stack traces... currently solution working except for duplication of numerals i.e III. but I really like how clean the enum casting is...not sure how performant over just having two hard coded arrays right up front...but whatever
+		4:15:
-		4:15: was able to solve duplication of numerals by removing the internal method to bring the while loop up to the top where i could limit the appending.
+			was able to solve duplication of numerals by removing the internal method to bring the while loop up to the top where i could limit the appending.
+		5:15:
+			creating specflow test to showcase acceptance test and moq.
+I do realize that this is a really poor example of moq and it is being used improperly.